jacobbuck/react-outer-click/readme.md

 # react-outer-click

-React component which detect mouse clicks outside of itself.
+React component and hook which detect mouse clicks outside of itself.

 ## Usage